-Hormone therapy for prostate cancer is treatment to stop the male hormone testosterone from reaching prostate cancer cells.
+Hormone therapy for prostate cancer is a treatment that stops the hormone testosterone either from being made or from reaching prostate cancer cells.

 Why it's done

 Hormone therapy for prostate cancer is used to block the hormone testosterone in the body.
 Testosterone fuels the growth of prostate cancer cells.